Last modified July 7, 2025

 Referring to subjects

 Bindings can refer to subjects that are either single users, groups, or service accounts.
-The latter are needed to grant API access (and with PSPs
+The latter are needed to grant API access to certain pods, for example monitoring and logging agents.

 For a detailed explanation of how to refer to subjects in bindings you can read the official RBAC documentation.